HiGregSmith/KiPadCheck/README.md

         Via to Via Spacing
         Via to Track spacing
         Drill to Edge spacing
+        Drill Minimum
+        Drill Maximum
+        Drill Set
     Silk Info:  Produces output on the KiCad console, the following entries are used.
-    Silk to Pad spacing
+        Silk to Pad spacing:
+            Spacing between items on silk layers and pad copper.
         Silk Slow Check:
             Enables non-zero silk-to-pad check, and text stroke check.
             If disabled, will only check silk overlap of pad against bounding boxes of text.
-        Outline Thickness:
-            Will draw outlines on Eco2 layer of pads and text that are checked.
-            Notably, text strokes are only checked if the text bounding box is close enough to require further checking.
+            Note that text strokes are only checked if the text bounding box is close enough to require further checking.
-        Draw All Outlines:
-            Will draw all outlines of pads and text strokes with the specified Outline Thickness.
         Silk Minimum Width:
             The minimum line thickness on the silk layer for text and graphical items.